fergbrain/countdown-timer/readme.txt

 Events can be inserted into the sidebar, either manually or as a widget, or within posts and pages.

-Version 2.2.4 includes all the great features of past versions plus:
+Version 2.2.5 includes all the great features of past versions plus:

-* Added Bosnian language translation
+* Added Hungarian and Norwegian translations
-* Fixed mistranslations in German language
-* Output of displayFormatPrefix/displayFormatSuffix are now escaped
-* Fixed a fatal error that was sometimes caused when there were no dates to countdown to
-* Updated the FAQ
+* Fixed small bug on line 426 regarding stripslashes

 Special thanks to: